scalar-labs/scalardb-samples/scalardb-analytics-postgresql-sample/README.md

 {% capture notice--info %}
 **Note**

-You can run any arbitrary query that PostgreSQL supports on the imported tables in the sample application.
+You can run any arbitrary query that PostgreSQL supports on the imported tables in this sample tutorial.
 Since ScalarDB Analytics with PostgreSQL supports all queries that PostgreSQL supports, you can use not only join, aggregation, filtering, and ordering as shown in the example, but also the window function, lateral join, or various analytical operations.

 To see which types of queries PostgreSQL supports, see the [PostgreSQL documentation](https://www.postgresql.org/docs/current/index.html).
 {% endcapture %}